awsdocs/amazon-ecr-user-guide/doc_source/encryption-at-rest.md

 }
 ```

-### Allow a user to list CMKs in the console when creating a repository<a name="encryption-at-rest-iam-example"></a>
+### Allow a user to list KMS keys in the console when creating a repository<a name="encryption-at-rest-iam-example"></a>

-When using the Amazon ECR console to create a repository, you can grant permissions to enable a user to list the customer managed CMKs in the Region when enabling encryption for the repository\.
-The following IAM policy example shows the permissions needed to list your CMKs and aliases when using the console\.
+When using the Amazon ECR console to create a repository, you can grant permissions to enable a user to list the customer managed KMS keys in the Region when enabling encryption for the repository\.
+The following IAM policy example shows the permissions needed to list your KMS keys and aliases when using the console\.

 ```
 {